Want to improve your health with a food that can keep you young and taste good, too?

 Studies have shown that it also has antibacterial and anti-inflammatory effects, and contributes to cardiovascular health.
 It is rich in vitamins A, K, and C as well as magnesium, iron, potassium and calcium.
 So another name for basil would be the king of medicinal plants.

-What’s not to like about this beautiful and aromatic herb.
+What’s not to like about this beautiful and aromatic herb?

 The blending or processing of this herb into its ingredient state is a big part of the flavor experience.
+Become acquainted with its fragrance and deep, satisfying taste.
+Buy it fresh and toss its torn leaves into your salad or soup.

 Basil is rich in history and health benefits.
+Add it to your shopping list this week.

 Feel great and live like a king.

-Need a recipe idea?
-Try my basil pesto.
+Need a basil recipe idea?
+Try these.

 Top 10 Fruits and Vegetables for Weeknight Cooking